-- 22. Proximity to Areas declared as 'Critically Polluted' or the Project areas likely to come under the 'Aravali Range', (attracting court restrictions for mining operations), should also be indicated and where so required, clearance certifications from the prescribed Authorities, such as the SPCB or State Mining Department should be secured and furnished to the effect that the proposed mining activities could be considered. - 23.
+- Authorities, such as the SPCB or State Mining Department should be secured and furnished to the effect that the proposed mining activities could be considered. - 22.
 Similarly, for coastal Projects, A CRZ map duly authenticated by one of the authorized agencies demarcating LTL.
 HTL, CRZ area, location of the mine lease w.r.t CRZ, coastal features such as mangroves, if any, should be furnished.
-(Note: The Mining Projects falling under CRZ would also need to obtain approval of the concerned Coastal Zone Management Authority). - 24.
+(Note: The Mining Projects falling under CRZ would also need to obtain approval of the concerned Coastal Zone Management Authority). - 23.
 R&R Plan/compensation details for the Project Affected People (PAP) should be furnished.
 While preparing the R&R Plan, the relevant State/National Rehabilitation & Resettlement Policy should be kept in view.
 In respect of SCs /STs and other weaker sections of the society in the study area, a need based sample survey, family-wise, should be undertaken to assess their requirements, and action programmes prepared and submitted accordingly, integrating the sectoral programmes of line departments of the State Government.
 It may be clearly brought out whether the village(s) located in the mine lease area will be shifted or not.
-The issues relating to shifting of village(s) including their R&R and socio-economic aspects should be discussed in the Report. - 25.
+The issues relating to shifting of village(s) including their R&R and socio-economic aspects should be discussed in the Report. - 24.
 One season (non-monsoon) [i.e. March-May (Summer Season); October-December (post monsoon season); December-February (winter season)]primary baseline data on ambient air quality as per CPCB Notification of 2009, water quality, noise level, soil and flora and fauna shall be collected and the AAQ and other data so compiled presented date-wise in the EIA and EMP Report.
 Site-specific meteorological data should also be collected.
 The location of the monitoring stations should be such as to represent whole of the study area and justified keeping in view the pre-dominant downwind direction and location of sensitive receptors.
 There should be at least one monitoring station within 500 m of the mine lease in the pre-dominant downwind direction.
-The mineralogical composition of PM10, particularly for free silica, should be given. - 26.
+The mineralogical composition of PM10, particularly for free silica, should be given. - 25.
 Air quality modeling should be carried out for prediction of impact of the project on the air quality of the area.
 It should also take into account the impact of movement of vehicles for transportation of mineral.
 The details of the model used and input parameters used for modeling should be provided.
 The air quality contours may be shown on a location map clearly indicating the location of the site, location of sensitive receptors, if any, and the habitation.
-The wind roses showing pre-dominant wind direction may also be indicated on the map. - 27.
+The wind roses showing pre-dominant wind direction may also be indicated on the map. - 26.
 The water requirement for the Project, its availability and source should be furnished.
 A detailed water balance should also be provided.
-Fresh water requirement for the Project should be indicated.
+Fresh water requirement for the Project should be indicated. - 27.
+Necessary clearance from the Competent Authority for drawl of requisite quantity of water for the Project should be provided.